ctornau/latex/README.md

 ## Image is available @ Docker Hub

 The Docker image is available at Docker Hub at https://hub.docker.com/r/ctornau/latex .
+Feel free to use it within your projects.

 ## Build LaTeX-PDF with CI/CD-pipeline on Gitlab